MeowTonynoh/MeowNovowareFucker/README.md

 **Automatic component download**
 - Downloads `JournalTrace.exe` (latest release) from spokwn's official GitHub repository
 - Saves to temporary directory: `%TEMP%\JournalTraceTool\`
+- **If `JournalTrace.exe` already exists in the temp folder, the download is skipped** — no redundant re-downloads

+**Overlay hint**
+- After launching JournalTrace, the tool renders an animated **fade overlay message** directly on the JournalTrace window: `now filter with .jar to find the replace`
+- The overlay uses GDI (`DrawText`, `SetTextColor`) with a pulsing brightness animation for ~7 seconds, then fades out automatically

 **NTFS Journal Analysis**